Raistlin Majere: Raistlin's return

 In the later short story, The Legacy, Caramon's son Palin is summoned for his Test, winding up at the Tower of High Sorcery in Palanthas.
 Dalamar attempted to bring an illusion of Raistlin there for Palin's Test; however, Raistlin summoned himself there.
 In his monologue, he states: "I didn't do it for you, mages!
 I didn't do it for the conclave!
 I didn't do it for my brother!
 I had one more debt to pay in my lifetime.
 Now I have discharged it."
 It has been revealed by Margaret Weis that this "last debt" was to magic itself.

 Raistlin returned again, a year later, during the Chaos War.
 He was instrumental in the defeat of Chaos, even though the gods had stripped him of his power as the price for his hubris.

 Raistlin's spirit also assisted the gods to find Krynn at the conclusion of the War of Souls, after Takhisis who was claiming to be the "One God" stole Krynn and transported it to another part of the galaxy.
 His soul is still lingering because he refuses to go on unless it is with his brother Caramon.
-He was able to locate Krynn because he could sense Tasslehoff Burrfoot using the device of time journey.
+He was able to locate Krynn because he could sense Tasslehoff Burrfoot using the device of time journeying.
 Then, with his brother Caramon and the Heroes of the Lance, Raistlin finally joined the River of Souls, and disappeared for the final time.